Uber acqhires social app studio Swipe Labs

 Uber is in a tough position after CEO Travis Kalanick resigned amidst sexual discrimination scandals, a lawsuit from Google, and extensive culture problems.
 These issues might be making it a bit harder for Uber to hire right now in the competitive Silicon Valley job market.
 Acqhiring companies like it’s doing here with Swipe Labs lets it roll up a bunch of good talent at once.

 Uber’s driver monetization experience is undergoing a significant shift as the company rolls out tipping.
-The Swipe Labs team could make it easier for drivers to make more money, understand what they’re earning, and get the payouts they need to suppor themselves and their families.
+The Swipe Labs team could make it easier for drivers to make more money, understand what they’re earning, and get the payouts they need to support themselves and their families.
+Hopefully Uber won’t try to launch its own Snapchat clone.
+But it could use a human touch to keep drivers loyal in these trying times.

 0